 So, I recommend wholesome servings of vegetables, nuts, seeds, and one of my personal favorites, sardines.

 An interesting difference in these 2 molecules is that hemoglobin contains iron at its core, and green plant leaves contain magnesium.
-One’s best food source for magnesium is the leafy green vegetables.
+Thus, one’s best food source for magnesium is the leafy green vegetables.
 Almonds are also rather high in magnesium, offering 270 mg. per 3.5 ounce serving.

 I recommend to clients that the usage of 6 mg. of magnesium per kilogram of body weight per day.
 To derive your kilogram weight, just divide your body weight in pounds by 2.2.
 The intestinal tract will absorb certain forms of supplemented magnesium better than other forms.